 Kenneth P. Miller, Associate Director

 Dr. Ken Miller (B.A.
 Pomona College, J.D.
 Harvard Law School, Ph.D.
 U.C.
 Berkeley) became Associate Director of the Rose Institute in 2009.
 He has served as a member of CMC’s Government faculty since 2003.
-Dr. Miller’s research focuses on state government institutions, with emphasis on direct democracy (initiative, referendum, and recall) and the interaction between law and politics.
-His publications include Direct Democracy and the Courts (Cambridge University Press 2009) and a co-edited volume The New Political Geography of California (Berkeley Public Policy Press 2008).
-Dr. Miller has worked with Rose Institute students on several research projects, including the 24-state Miller-Rose Institute Initiative Database.
-Dr. Miller returns this year after a year-long sabbatical at Princeton University in Princeton, New Jersey.
+Dr. Miller’s research focuses on state government institutions, with an emphasis on direct democracy and the interaction between law and politics.
+His publications include Direct Democracy and the Courts (Cambridge 2009) and co-edited volumes Parchment Barriers: Political Polarization and the Limits of Constitutional Order (Kansas 2018) and The New Political Geography of California (Berkeley Public Policy Press 2008).
+Dr. Miller was the Ann and Herbert Vaughan Fellow in the James Madison Program in American Ideals and Institutions at Princeton University (2011-2012) and a visiting scholar at the John Goodwin Tower Center for Political Studies at Southern Methodist University (2017-2018).
+At the Rose Institute, he has worked with students on numerous research projects, including the biennial Video Voter project and the 24-state Miller-Rose Institute Initiative Database.

 Bipasa Nadon, Assistant Director for Research and Publications

 Bipasa Nadon (B.A.
 University of Chicago, J.D.
 University of Chicago) joined the Rose Institute in 2011.
-She was an assistant to Mayor Richard M. Daley in Chicago, where she developed policy in the areas of housing, aviation planning, personnel and legislative affairs.
+She was an assistant to Mayor Richard M. Daley in Chicago, where she developed policy in the areas of housing, aviation planning, personnel, and legislative affairs.
 Mrs. Nadon also has international experience.
 She was the director of local government programs for the National Democratic Institute for International Affairs in Ukraine and served as an international observer for Ukraine’s first parliamentary elections.
 Mrs. Nadon practiced corporate law at Hale and Dorr, LLP in Boston, specializing in technology licensing.

-Marionnete S. Moore, Administrative Assistant
+Marionette S. Moore, Administrative Assistant

 Marionette Sison Moore (B.A.
-University of the Philippines) joined the staff of the Rose Institute in February of 1997, providing assistance to the Institute’s management staff and supervision of student research assistants.
+University of the Philippines) joined the staff of the Rose Institute in February of 1997, providing assistance to the Institute’s directorial staff and supervision of student research assistants.
 She lends support to the research needs of the Institute with her broad background in the area of survey research and knowledge of computerized data management.